CreativeTechGuy/recursive-proxy-mock/README.md

 -   `proxy` - the root proxy object that was returned from `recursiveProxyMock`
 -   Returns: Array of [ProxyData](#proxydata) objects for every operation that was performed on the mock.

+### `listAllProxyPaths(proxy) => ProxyPath[]`

+A debug function which lists every path and sub-path that was visited on the mock.
+This is an array of [ProxyPath](#proxypath) arrays which is useful to manually inspect what operations took place and find the correct paths to use for the other APIs.

+-   `proxy` - the root proxy object that was returned from `recursiveProxyMock`
+-   Returns: Array of [ProxyPath](#proxypath) arrays with one entry for every path or sub-path that was visited.

 ### ProxyPath